BiscuitNick/kenkel-backend-test-1/README.md

 email : string, unique
 password : string

 Email is primary key and must be unique.
 No rules set for name or password, except that they are each required fields when user registers account.

+Collection & created and rules are established in the util/mongodb.js file.

 Would set minimum password requirements if this were for production.

 ## Deployments

-## Source